apache/carbondata/docs/dml-operation-on-carbondata.md

 ```

 ## Update CarbonData Table
 This command will allow to update the carbon table based on the column expression and optional filter conditions.
+Spark 2.x don't support update table operation currently and may support later.

 ### Syntax